Westworld episode 4 recap and breakdown: The Man in Black returns

 A Dolores divergence detected

-We catch up with Dolores buying Caleb a suit.
-It'll be the plumage he needs to fool his way into Dolores' plan.
-His new suit along with an ill-gotten blood marker from a banker, allow him to transfer Liam Dempsey Jr.'s money to Dolores.
+We catch up with Dolores buying Caleb a suit as they embark on her plan.
+Along with an ill-gotten blood marker from a banker, Caleb transfers Liam Dempsey Jr.'s money to Dolores.
 On the way into the bank Caleb asks what if his blood marker doesn't work.

 "We do it the old-fashioned way," replies Dolores who smiles.
 "I kill everyone."

-Dolores and her Martin Connells host are there who are also trying to nab Dempsey.
-This leads to a reunion and a badass but brief fight between Stubbs and Dolores who literally gets the upper hand and throws him off a balcony.
+Dolores and her Martin Connells host are there, also trying to nab Dempsey.
+This leads to a reunion and a badass but brief fight between Stubbs and Dolores who throws him off a balcony.

 Discuss: Westworld season 3 episode 4 recap: The Man in Black returns and all those pearls explained